The Best Bitcoin and Cryptocurrency Exchange Guide

 4. Exchange Features

 Coins supported: Does the exchange support the type of coin you’re looking to buy and sell?
-What currency pairs does it offer for that coin (i.e. what coins can you trade it for)?
+What currency pairs does it offer for that coin? (i.e., what coins can you trade it for?)
 For example, an exchange offering a BTC/USD currency pair supports the buying and selling of Bitcoins for US Dollars.

 Countries supported: Not all exchanges accept customers from all around the world.
 Make sure the service is available in your country.

 Accepted payment methods: Some exchanges accept a wide variety of payment methods, while others accept only wire transfers.
 Payment methods that allow buyers to request their money back, such as credit cards or PayPal, will usually involve higher fees.
-This is done to insure the seller in case you’ll cancel the payment after you get your coins.
+This is done to insure the seller in case you cancel the payment after you get your coins.
 As you might expect, payment methods that can’t easily be reversed, such as wire transfers, are usually cheaper.

 Fees: There are three kinds of fees: Deposit fees, transaction fees, and withdrawal fees.
 Each fee is usually different and can affect the total amount of money you’ll receive in the end.
 Make sure you’re aware of all of them.

 Exchange rate: Some exchanges have low fees, but their exchange rates are higher relative to the competition.
 This means that the fees are sort of “hiding” in the exchange rate.
 This is more typical with brokers.
+Again, make sure you are aware of the numbers.
+Do your own calculations before committing to any purchase or trade to make sure you’re getting the deal you want.

 Exchange reputation: Is the exchange well known in the community?
 How responsive is its support in the event you get lost in the process?
 Have there been a large number of complaints against the exchange?
 Has it been hacked in the past?
 Keep in mind that no exchange is free of negative reviews, but it’s important to consider the volume and the content of those reviews.